Skip to main content

 Christmas in the Castle Library book cover on blue background

 I am so grateful to have been gifted the In the Castle series based on a dear friend knowing my exact reading tastes.
-As a result, I'm not surprised that I was absolutely blown away by Christmas in the Castle Library by Ann Swindell.
+As a result, I'm not surprised that I absolutely fall in love with Christmas in the Castle Library by Ann Swindell.

-Christian fiction that has eternal meaning and clearly points to the Gospel through an immersive story centred on following Jesus Christ; honestly, what more could I ask for?!
+Christian fiction that has eternal meaning and clearly points to the Gospel through an immersive story centred on following Jesus Christ—what more could I ask for? 😊

 Book Synopsis